 Judge denies millions in restitution in ex-coal CEO case

 CHARLESTON, W.Va.
-(AP) — Convicted former energy company CEO Don Blankenship won't have to pay a coal producer $28 million in restitution related to a mine explosion in 2010 that killed 29 men, a federal judge ruled Monday.
+(AP) — A judge has ruled that an ex-energy company CEO does not have to pay $28 million in restitution related to a mine explosion in 2010 that killed 29 men.

-Berger wrote that Alpha was dealt the financial hardships at least a year after Blankenship's indictment period — after Alpha bought Massey in 2011 and voluntarily entered a non-prosecution agreement with the government.
+Berger wrote that Alpha incurred the financial hardships at least a year after Blankenship's indictment period, after Alpha bought Massey in 2011 and voluntarily entered a non-prosecution agreement with the government.